-Live streaming has been around for quite some time now, and its recent popularity underscores the potential it holds in the social networking sphere.
+ive streaming has been around for quite some time now, and its recent popularity underscores the potential it holds in the social networking sphere.
+Take the case of Facebook, which experienced a 50% growth in live viewership from February to March 2020.
+Twitch, on the other hand, scored over 17 billion hours of live video watch hours in 2019.

 But did you know that LinkedIn has also integrated a live-streaming feature on its network?
 Keeping pace with the trend, the professional networking platform added LinkedIn Live as a whole new channel on Feb.
 19, 2022.

 The live streaming feature has allowed LinkedIn users to build better and deeper connections and boost engagement.
 The best part?
-LinkedIn Live promotes your content to the network’s larger and targeted user base.
+LinkedIn Live promotes your content to the network’s larger, targeted user base.

 This comprehensive guide will walk you through everything you want to know about LinkedIn Live, including how to find and use the live-streaming feature, how to engage with live videos, how to go live on LinkedIn, and much more.